Elevate your content with HubSpot Marketing Hub for content marketing. Discover how our strategies and HubSpot's tools drive success.

 35% of adults use Instagram; this audience skews to the younger ages, appealing to teens and young adults with its straightforward, photo-centric design and ease of use.

-24% of adults use Twitter; it has become a platform for brands to use for social customer service, and it also skews to the younger age ranges.
+24% of adults use Twitter; it has become a platform for brands to use for social customer service and skews to the younger age ranges.

-25% of adults use LinkedIn; this is the number one B2B social media marketing platform; it caters to professional networking, and most of its users are college graduates.
+25% of adults use LinkedIn, the number one B2B social media marketing platform; it caters to professional networking, and most of its users are college graduates.

 29% of adults use Pinterest; this visual search engine has created its revolution in online shopping; it has a base across all ages and is particularly popular with younger users.

-27% of adults use Snapchat; however, it has recently been outshined by Instagram Stories.
+27% of adults use Snapchat; however, Instagram Stories has recently outshined it.